NASA captures images of Cape Cod as spring begins to stir - The Boston Globe

-With the meteorological spring in full swing, the Commonwealth is beginning to look and feel the part, as a streak of above average temperatures providing a stark contrast to winter.
+With the feeling of spring in the air, Massachusetts is beginning to feel the part, as a streak of above average temperatures provides a stark contrast to winter.

-The meteorological spring, which began March 1, ushered in an unusually warm week of weather for Bostonians.
-Monday saw a high of 71 degrees, causing people to shed their jackets and bask in the sun.
+The meteorological spring, which began March 1, ushered in an unusually warm stretch.
+Monday reached a high of 71 degrees, causing people to shed their jackets and bask in the sun.

-NASA captured the seasonal changes in satellite images shot with two different instruments.
+NASA captured the seasonal changes off the coast in satellite images shot with two different instruments.

 Advertisement